mkrause/workflow/README.md

 The first time you try to run workflow you'll run into the following error:

 > Couldn't find local configuration.
 Please create and modify
-> 'config/params.sh' or run the 'install' command.
+> '.env' or run the 'install' command.

 This means that you haven't configured workflow yet.
 Projects will usually have machine-dependent configuration, including sensitive information like passwords, or just for personal preferences (e.g. your preferred editor).
-There should be a template available in `config/params.sh.dist` which you can copy and customize (or run `./wf install`).
+There is a template available at `.env.example` which you can copy and customize (or run `./wf install`).

 ### Adding new commands